AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 ### Customer profile data

-Customer profile data answers the question: who are your shoppers?
+Customer profile data answers the question: Who are your shoppers?
 For example, what is their:

 - Name
 - Gender